 Jane Eyre (Charlotte Bronte): I discovered it when I watched the 2011 film - Mr. Rochester sounds very much like Erik, so naturally, I'm intrigued to reading it.

-Well, enough of the rants.
+Welp, that's the end of my profile.
 Feel free to either observe my stories, or my favorites!